Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-moves the file betty from one directory to another deletes the file betty from a directory inside another
+moves the file betty from one directory to another deletes the file betty from a directory inside another directory.